Free places for kids to play indoors

 What About You?

-Do you have a favorite free spot to take kids during the day?
+Do you have a favorite free place to take kids to play?

 Are you a cold-weather wuss?
 When is it too cold for you to enjoy being outside?